 - Does the Son of God have a separate mind, will, and consciousness apart from God, the Father?

 - Could Jesus have sinned during his incarnation?

 - Can God die?

-- Was the Son of God conscious during the three days and three nights He lay in the tomb?
+- Was the Son of God conscious during the time He was laying in the tomb?

 - Can God have something revealed to Him, that was hidden?